chrisbues/web-pub/docs/M365/Fresh Tenant Setup.md

 !!! info "Work in Progress"
     This is very much a continuous work in progress.
 I publish changes as I go.

+!!! warning "Use at your own risk"
+     These are my personal steps.
+This should not be construed as official guidance.
+Always refer to the official Microsoft documentation available at [learn.microsoft.com](https://learn.microsoft.com/)

 ## Entra

 ### Entra Cloud Sync